jalexanderp/yii2-blog-demo/README.md

 If you're familiar with Yii1, the only thing that has really changed in ActiveRecord (at least in this example) is that the functions __primaryKey__, and __tableName__ are now static methods.
 Everything else is basically the same.
 For the most part, ActiveRecord has remained unchanged.

-The most important part of this class is the inclusion of the namespace __app\models__.
+The most important part of this class is the inclusion of the name space __app\models__.
 This tells Yii where we can reference this file at.

-Unlike Yii1, where you can just call the class name, Yii2 uses a different type of autoloaded which requires you to explicitly define what classes you intent on using.
+Unlike Yii1, where you can just call the class name, Yii2 uses a different type of auto loaded which requires you to explicitly define what classes you intent on using.
 While this might make development a little slower (Trying to remember to include \yii\framework\web\Html can get old really fast instead of just calling CHtml), it should make Yii2 significantly faster.
 Since the autoloader won't have to search through the entire framework just to get one class.
 At least in theory.

 ### CRUD!

-Now that we've namespaced our Post model, we can get to working creating our basic CRUD app.
+Now that we've name spaced our Post model, we can get to working creating our basic CRUD app.

 #### Viewing Everything
 First, lets start by updating our index action so that we can view everything.
 I like to be able to view everything from my index action, so lets start there.
 Open up __controllers/SiteController.php__ and update your index action so it looks as follows: